mongodb/docs/source/applications/aggregation.rst

 --------

-The MongoDB aggregation framework provides a means to calculate aggregate values without having to use :doc:`map/reduce
-</core/map-reduce>`.
-While map/reduce is powerful, using map/reduce is
-more difficult than necessary for many simple aggregation tasks, such as totaling or averaging field values.
+The MongoDB aggregation framework provides a means to calculate aggregate values without having to use :term::`map-reduce`.
+While map-reduce is powerful, using map-reduce is more difficult than necessary for many simple aggregation tasks, such as totaling or averaging field values.

 If you're familiar with :term:`SQL`, the aggregation framework provides similar functionality to "``GROUP BY``" and related SQL